U-C-S/Hurl/README.md

 ## Contributing

-Hurl is free and open source, if you like my work, please consider:
+The Project welcomes Pull-Requests.
+So, If you like the Project or Using it, please consider:

-- Starring this project
+- Giving a Star ⭐
-- Contributing....
+- Contributing code....